frederic-perez/AmE-dictionary/data/idioms.md

 __a dead clock is correct twice a day__ Even people who are usually wrong can be right sometimes, even if just by accident.
 __a different ball game__
 __a different kettle of fish__
-__a dime a dozen__ Ubiquitous; so abundant or common as to hold little or no value. _In Los Angeles, waiters trying to become famous actors are a dime a dozen._
+__a dime a dozen__ :two: Ubiquitous; so abundant or common as to hold little or no value. _In Los Angeles, waiters trying to become famous actors are a dime a dozen._
 __a disaster waiting to happen__
 __a doozy__ :three: Something remarkable or exceptional, either positively or negatively, when compared to other instances of it.
 __a double take__